Dmalone93/Food_app_javascript_project/README.md

 Extensions
 A plus button in the thumbnail images will allow a quick add function to add to the recipe book.
 Users can add comments to their recipes.

+# Built With

+HTML, CSS, JavaScript, MongoDB, Express and Webpack

 ## Front page

 ![](images/front_page.jpeg)